-- Finance and the firm, covering topics such as sources of finance, cost of finance, financial structures, working capital management and financial accounting; - Capital Budgeting Decisions and Risk, covering topics such as Capital Budgeting, Political and Social factors, Portfolio Management and Risk Considerations; - Project finance, covering topics such as international capital markets, stakeholder/actors viewpoints and cash flow modelling of projects, open mining, infrastructure and office buildings.
+- Finance and the firm, covering topics such as sources of finance, cost of finance, financial structures, working capital management and financial accounting. - Capital Budgeting Decisions and Risk, covering topics such as Capital Budgeting, Political and Social factors, Portfolio Management and Risk Considerations. - Project finance, covering topics such as international capital markets, stakeholder/actors viewpoints and cash flow modelling of projects including characteristics of typical projects like oil wells, open mining, infrastructure and office buildings.